 Assessment Component Weighting

 External assessment 80%

-Paper 1: Multiple choice questions 20%
+Paper 1: Multiple choice questions 36%

-Paper 2: Short answer and extended response questions 36%
+Paper 2: Short answer and extended response questions 44%

-Paper 3: Data and practical based questions plus short answer and extended response questions on the option 24% Internal assessment 20% IB Physics requires students to engage in a variety of practical work in both collaborative and independent format.
+Internal assessment 20% IB Physics requires students to engage in a variety of practical work in both collaborative and independent format.
 The final submission will be an individual investigation of 6-12 pages.
 20%